-The amount of frequency deviation from center frequency associated with a set of operation conditions, express in parts per million (PPM).
-This condition includes: Operating Temperature Range, Supply Voltage and Output Load.
+The amount of frequency deviation from center frequency associated with a set of operation conditions, expressed in parts per million (ppm).
+These conditions include: Operating Temperature Range, Supply Voltage and Output Load.

 The permissible deviation, from the nominal frequency at the reference temperature (usually 25° C)

 Bomar Crystal launches new and improved web site to facilitate the needs of High Tech Developers and suppliers alike.
 Bomar Crystal has agents and resellers throughout the country with its main distribution facility located in Middlesex, New Jersey.

 Termperature range where specification characteristics are fulfilled.
 This needs to be specified carefully as it impacts cost.